-The simplest way to think about conversion rate is this: your conversion rate is the number of visitors that come to your site that actually take an action you want them to take, whether that is signing up for your email list, filling out a form, or making a purchase from you site.
-If you have more than one of those are goals for your website, I suggest tracking them individually as well as on the whole.
-To start, I suggest looking at three conversion metrics.
+The simplest way to think about conversion rate is this: Your conversion rate is the number of visitors that come to your site that actually take an action you want them to take, whether that is signing up for your email list, filling out a form, or making a purchase from your site.
+If you have more than one of those are goals for your website, track them individually as well as on the whole.

 Subscriber conversion: Unique visitors / # of new subscribers

 Shopper conversion: Unique visitors / # of new customers

 Total site conversion: Unique visitors / # of people with any conversion*

 To be successful, each of those rates is important to the success of your business.
 That means you should be putting strategies in place to improve each of those numbers individually through A/B testing or sequential testing.
 And as you get better and better, you can add metrics like the rate of subscribers who become customers, repeat visitor conversion rate, and more.